Let’s craft Halloween coffins made from your recycling!

 A coffin is an interesting subject, to play about with,

-It features all that is scary about it and is used in such a way to make it a cool artifact to withhold your treats in!
+It features all that is scary about it and is used in such a way to make it a cool artefact to withhold your treats in!

-Because a coffin is a container, we wonder what we can put within it.
+Because a coffin is a container, we wonder what we can put in it.
+This is when I thought why not a treat box?

 Vampires and coffins!

-Vampires have been regarded as monsters, the creatures that roam the night lusting for blood.
-Their sucking fetish to survive, then by dawn return to their coffins before daybreak.
+Vampires have been regarded as monsters, the creatures that roam the night lusting for blood, hence their sucking fetish to survive, then by dawn return to their coffins before daybreak.

-Their coffins would protect them from the daylight and the Sun otherwise they will experience great pain turning into dust or go up in flames.
+Their coffins would protect them from the daylight and the sun otherwise they would experience great pain turning into dust or going up in flames.

-So here’s the thing the link between coffins and vampires is, vampires need their coffins to hide, they are a team that’s highlighted on Halloween!
+So here’s the thing, the link between coffins and vampires is… vampires need their coffins to hide, they align together and there is a play on this that is highlighted during Halloween!

-To make something light of something dark, I decided to use this coffin-shaped packaging and make it into a coffin-style treat box.
+To make something light out of something dark, I decided to use this coffin-shaped packaging and craft it into a coffin-style treat box.

-This time of the year we generally get quite a lot of spiders, and spider webs and we have shorter days, so the darkness is within easy reach.
+This time of the year during the autumn season, we generally get quite a lot of spiders, and spider webs and we have shorter days, so the darkness is within easy reach.

 I have considered spiders and spider webs depicting a dark coffin to put you in the mood.